tsantospan/DASNN/README.md

 Function for training the model, with a lot of arguments, such as the model to train, the dataset (with the ImageDAStaset class) to use, the device (CUDA or cpu) to use and a lot of hyper-parameters.

 The principal steps of the function are :
-- Splitting the dataset into training and validation
+- Splitting the dataset into training and validation.
-- Creating dataloader (will manage how to access the data by batches)
+- Creating dataloader (will manage how to access the data by batches).
-- Intializing optimizer functions and options
+- Intializing optimizer functions and options.
-- The training loop
+- The training loop.

 The training loop has different steps :
-- Getting the data
+- Getting the data.
-- Putting them on CUDA if asked
+- Putting them on CUDA if asked.
-- computing the loss
+- computing the loss.
-- computing the gradients and taking a step
+- computing the gradients and taking a step.
-- printing the step
+- printing the step.

 Each 1/5 of epoch, we do an evaluation round : we plot and save the loss curves (in training and validation data), and if asked, the learning rate is updated if the validation is not bettering.